Haunted by frugal ghosts. (Best Halloween Cookies & Crafts)

 Red Envelope is selling a nicely packaged set of cookies for just $19.99.
 Frosted in orange or white with a black cat.
 If you’re looking for cookies to give away, this might be a good option.

 And still my ancestors, plague me, “Just mix up a batch of cookie dough for crying out loud.”
-Michael’s has quite a few nice cookie cutters, like these plastic ones which would be easy enough to use with kids.
+This site has quite a few nice cookie cutters.
 Let your kids dump some sprinkles on it and you’ve got cookies and memories.
 Also, my cheap ancestors won’t haunt you.

 Even easier than making cookies with your kids?
 Get some pipe cleaners, suckers and googly eyes, now you have…..Spiders!
 We made these last year to give to friends at school and they loved them.
 My kids are also incredibly happy when I do something like this with them because in general I let life get in the way of ‘projects’.
 But this one is quick, easy and cheap.
 Just like me!
 Wait….what?